sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 **Status:** ok

-**Latency (cold/hot):** 3850.9 ms / 3982.5 ms
+**Latency (cold/hot):** 7006.7 ms / 3299.0 ms

 **Answer:**

 ```
-Grest has received positive feedback from customers, with many expressing satisfaction with their refurbished products and service quality.
-On Trustpilot, Grest has a rating of 4 out of 5 stars, indicating a generally favorable customer experience.
+Grest customers generally express high satisfaction with their experiences.
+On Trustpilot, Grest has a rating of 4 out of 5 stars, with many reviews highlighting the quality of refurbished products and excellent service.

-For more details, you can check the reviews on Trustpilot.
 ```
 **Citations:**